toopster/dsc-mle-logistic-reg-intro-online-ds-sp-000/README.md

-# Maximum Likelihood Estimation and Logistic Regression - Introduction
+# MLE and Logistic Regression - Introduction

 ## Introduction

 In this section, you'll review maximum likelihood estimation and logistic regression.
 In fact, you'll see that logistic regression can be seen through a statistical point of view with MLE.
 This should provide you some additional time to wrangle with statistical concepts and improve your overall coding abilities.

-## Objectives

-You will be able to:

-- Define MLE
-- Explain logistic regression at a high level

 ## Maximum Likelihood Estimation